 AOL co-founder Steve Case recently sat down with Fox News and shared some of his thoughts on the future for entrepreneurs and the equity crowdfunding phenomenon.
 Case told Fox News that "we're beginning to see the benefits of crowdfunding as a means of leveling the playing field, so anybody with any idea, irrespective of where they are, have more of a shot.
 The seed capital to get started will increasingly come from these crowdfunding platforms, and then as entrepreneurs achieve some momentum, they can more readily connect with institutional investors to get expansion capital."

 Sifting through offerings and information available in this alternative financial technology market can be time consuming, and sometimes leave you walking away even more confused.
-At FundWisdom we make it easy to examine the various platforms, costs, trends, and navigate the associated risks in financial technology for the digital equity funding market.
+At FundWisdom we make it easy to navigate the various platforms, costs, trends.